jmwright/cadquery-freecad-module/README.md

 ![User Interface](https://github.com/jmwright/cadquery-freecad-module/blob/master/docs/cqfm_user_interface.png)

 The documentation for this module/workbench has been rewritten and restructured, and can be found [here](docs/index.md).
-Below are the main sections of interest from the documentation.
+Below are the main entry points into the documentation.

 ### Documentation
 - [Introduction](docs/index.md#introduction)